Gimena-M/Cluster-Membership/nn/README.txt

 Options:
     -e     If model has already been saved and trained, load existing model and training history.
     -f     List of HSC fields (default: W01, W02, W03 & W04)
+    -zf    Use tables where galaxies were removed if their redshift differed significantly from the redshift of the nearest BCG.
     -r     Change random_state for training-validation-test split (it's set to a fixed number by default) -t     Test different thresholds
     -bt    Compute thresholds that maximize F-Score or G-Means